michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

-# MAPS: Metabolomics Annotation Propagation and Synthesis
+# MAPS: Metabolite Annotation Propagation and Synthesis

 **MAPS** is an R-based pipeline and Shiny application designed to integrate and standardize metabolomics annotation data.
 It streamlines the workflow between raw data processing (MZmine) and advanced annotation tools (GNPS2, MS2Query, SIRIUS), providing a unified interface for compound identification and visualization.